dogtagpki/pki/docs/installation/acme/Deploying_ACME_on_OpenShift.md

 $ oc delete pods -l app=pki-acme
 ```

-To initialize the database, list the responder's pods with the following command:
+To verify the database connection, list the responder's pods with the following command:

 ```
 $ oc get pods -l app=pki-acme